jcjollant/gakneeboard/README.md

 ## TODO

 # Done
+## 9/11/2024
+* Tile selection and page selection use Font Awesome icons
+* New Navlog tile (not functional)
+* Airport Tile defaults to edit mode when no code is present
 ## 9/10/2024
 1) Refreshed checklist tile and page placeholder and height with new values
 2) Fixed Checklist height discrepenacy with section headers